FreedyPlugins/FreedyPlugins/fmg2/english_wiki.md

     all target ( <game or all or player> play ) {
         add food -1
-    } //find players by a list of player names or player UUIDs and run the following command once for all
+    } //find players by a list of player names or player UUIDs and run the following command once for all get list target ( <game or all or player> player testList | game eachMessage ) {
+        print game data ( eachMessage )
+    } // Execute the following command once every message in the list

 ### Send message
 `aliases: [ send, sendmessage, message, msg, print, say, sendmsg ]`